Journal of Physical Organic Chemistry

 The Journal of Physical Organic Chemistry is a monthly peer-reviewed scientific journal, published since 1988 by John Wiley & Sons.
 It covers research in physical organic chemistry in its broadest sense and is available both online and in print.
+The journal was founded in 1988 by Joseph B. Lambert of Northwestern University, who served as editor-in-chief until 2010.
+He was followed by Luis Echegoyen of the University of Texas at El Paso.
 The current editor-in-chief is Rik Tykwinski (University of Alberta).

 Highest cited papers

 According to Web of Science the three most cited papers in the journal are: